-The first alternative to Zermatt would be the St. Niklaus and Grächen region.
+The second alternative to Zermatt would be the St. Niklaus and Grächen region.
 St. Niklaus is only 13 kilometers from Zermatt.
 Grächen is about 21 kilometers from Zermatt.
 Both places are close to Zermatt but are more affordable and enjoy a more relaxed pace.

 Grächen, a family-friendly destination in Canton Valais, is home to the Fairytale Cable Cars.
 Furthermore, it has one of the largest and most beautiful family parks in Switzerland.
 For children, they also have themed trails such as Princess Route, Dwarf Route, King Route, Prince Route, and so on.

 Why is St. Niklaus – Grächen a good alternative to Zermatt?